mfikes/esprit/doc/getting-started.md

 ```

 Copy this command, and then exit your terminal session (in screen this is done via Ctrl-a, k, y), and then issue the copied command to start the REPL.

+At this point, the REPL connection traffic is managed via TCP over WiFi.
+If your board is powered by some alternate means (LiPo battery, for example), you can disconnect the USB cable and the REPL will remain live.